grivet/shweb/example/posts/shweb.md

 ## Quick start

 A markdown-to-HTML command must be provided.
-This example configuration assumes `'/usr/bin/markdown'` is usable.
-You can install [discount] for example.
+This example configuration assumes `'/usr/bin/markdown'` is available.
+You can use [discount] for example.

     ./shweb ./example
     python -m http.server 8000 --directory /tmp/shweb